Prince Luís of Orléans-Braganza (1878–1920)

-Prince Luís of Orléans-Braganza (26 January 1878 – 26 March 1920), was a claimant to the former throne of the Empire of Brazil.
-He was born in Brazil, the second son of Prince Gaston, Count of Eu, and Isabel, Princess Imperial of Brazil.
+Prince Luís of Orléans-Braganza (26 January 1878 – 26 March 1920), nicknamed "the Perfect Prince", was the second son of Isabel, Princess Imperial of Brazil and Prince Gaston, Count of Eu, and patriarch of the Vassouras branch of the House of Orléans-Braganza.
+His maternal grandfather, Pedro II of Brazil, was the last emperor of Brazil.

 He was exiled along with his family as the result of the 1889 coup d'état that resulted in the formation of the republic.
 In 1908, the year he married, his older brother Pedro renounced his claim to succeed his mother in her claim to the imperial throne, leaving Dom Luís as her heir.
-In this role he worked with monarchists in Brazil in several attempts to restore the monarchy.
-At the outbreak of World War I he enlisted as an officer with the British Armed Forces and saw action in Flanders where he contracted a virulent form of rheumatism that caused his death at the age of 42.
+In this role, he worked with monarchists in Brazil in several attempts to restore the monarchy.
+At the outbreak of World War I, he enlisted as an officer with the British Armed Forces and saw action in Flanders where he contracted a virulent form of rheumatism that caused his death at the age of 42.
 His efforts on behalf of the Allies of World War I saw him decorated by Belgium, France and Great Britain.

 Childhood

 Luís was born at Petrópolis on 26 January 1878, to Prince Gaston d'Orléans, Count of Eu, and Isabel, Princess Imperial of Brazil.
 His maternal grandparents were Pedro II, Emperor of Brazil, and Princess Teresa Cristina of the Two Sicilies while his paternal grandparents were Prince Louis, Duke of Nemours, and Princess Victoria of Saxe-Coburg and Gotha.
 He was named after his paternal grandfather.
 His name in full was Luís Maria Filipe Pedro de Alcântara Gastão Miguel Rafael Gonzaga.
 As the second oldest son of the heiress to the imperial throne of Brazil, he was not expected to one day ascend to the throne.

 From a young age he demonstrated a strong and determined personality.
 While on a trip to Europe with his family, an earthquake occurred on 23 February 1887, and while his older brother Pedro appeared very nervous and cried, Luís simply stood calm and showed no emotions.
-The differences between him and his oldest brother were well-known.
-His father wrote in a letter dated February 1889 that Pedro was "so incapable and careless in this" [playing pool with Pedro II] "as in everything else."
+The differences between him and his oldest brother were well known.
+His father wrote in a letter dated February 1889 that Pedro was "just as incapable and careless in this [playing pool with Pedro II] as in everything else."
 Although Pedro was gentle and likeable, he did not like to study and was often clumsy, while Luís had a strong will, was active and apparently intelligent.

 Gaston affirmed in another letter, written in March 1890, that "Baby Pedro [was] always notable for laziness and ineptness," while "Luís does the identical course work all by himself with admirable distinction and capacity."
 The prince very early showed the interest in literature that would result in his authorship of several books about his travels around the world, such as Dans les Alps, Tour d´Afrique, Where four empires meet and Under the Southern Cross.